Recreational Fishing Data Glossary

 Type of Catch

-- Type B1 Catch: Fish that are caught, released dead, used for bait, or filleted, and are identified by individual anglers.
+- Harvest Based on Reported Harvest, or Type B1: Fish that are caught, released dead, used for bait, or filleted, and are identified by individual anglers.
 This catch type is also called unobserved harvest.

 - Harvest: Type A + B1.